vibhavp/emacs-xkcd/README.md

 | `<left>`   | Load previous xkcd             | (xkcd-prev)    |

 #Bugs
-Some comics using a different image extensions do not seem to load.
+Some comics using a different image extension do not to load.

 #TODO
 Add support for custom faces.